 Recently, we told you that a sign of a shady payment scheme was if they couldn’t explain their cannabis payment processing simply.
 In fact, we said that it should be easily understandable in five minutes or less.
-Hypur has been offering transparent cannabis payments since 2014 without interruption.
+Hypur has been offering secure payments for dispensaries since 2016 without interruption.
 So, we are taking that challenge and explaining how Hypur transactions work.

 Before a transaction can take place, the consumer needs to establish a profile with Hypur.
 They give their identifying information, which is used to confirm that they aren’t secretly drug lords.
 These details are also checked against the Office of Foreign Assets Control (OFAC) list to ensure the consumer isn’t a terrorist.
 This process usually takes less than a minute.

 Once Hypur validates their identity, the consumer can attach a checking account to their Hypur profile.
 At this point, they are able to transact.
 Customer sign-up typically takes less than five minutes from start to finish.

 Meanwhile, Hypur or one of our partner financial institutions sets up a merchant.
 This means that we have their settlement account information.

 When a client visits a dispensary, they can check in using the Hypur app.
 They’ll make their selections and go to check out.
 Hypur can be fully integrated with the merchant’s point of sale system, making it quick and easy to pay.
 The client simply inputs their Personal Access Code (PAC) to authorize the direct account-to-account transfer.

 At the end of each day, Hypur aggregates all the transactions.
 These are then used to create a file.
 That file gets sent to one of our sponsor financial institutions for processing.

 There are two types of sponsor financial institutions that we work with.
 Some will only do transactions for their customers, which means that the merchant will need to have an account at that bank or credit union.
 Other financial institutions will process payments for anyone in the state-legal system.